-Income – put in more than the minimum effort at work and make sure the higher-ups know it, keep your LinkedIn profile up-to-date, interact regularly with others in the industry and pass along helpful tips to them, develop side hustles that you can use to bring in extra income, always spend less than you earn, and build up a hefty emergency fund.
+Income – put in more than the minimum effort at work and make sure the higher-ups know it, keep your LinkedIn profile up-to-date, interact regularly with others in the industry and pass along helpful tips to them, develop side hustles that you can use to make extra cash, always spend less than you earn, and build up a hefty emergency fund.

 Natural or man-made disaster – get good insurance (making sure you understand what it does and does not cover) and make an emergency preparedness plan.